SmartEVSE/SmartEVSE-3/docs/configuration.md

                 current available for 3 phases, switches off C2 so it will continue on 1 phase Only works when Power Sharing is disabled.

+                NOTE: EXPERIMENTAL!!
+Not switching from 1 phase to 3 phases!!!

 ```
 # OCPP